lacerbi/infbench/README.md

 ## Reference

 1. Acerbi, L. (2018).
 Variational Bayesian Monte Carlo.
 To appear in *Advances in Neural Information Processing Systems 31*. [arXiv preprint](https://arxiv.org/abs/XXXX.YYYY) arXiv:XXXX.YYYY

+### Contact

+This repository is currently actively used for research, stay tuned for updates:

+- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about my work on model inference and other projects I am involved with;
+- If you have questions or comments about this work, get in touch at <luigi.acerbi@unige.ch> (putting 'infbench' in the subject of the email).

 ### License